 Based at Farnborough College of Technology, we offer classroom-based lectures, a small campus experience and plenty of personalised support.
 This makes us a popular choice locally for those who want to study higher education in a down-to-earth setting – where you won’t get lost in the crowd.

-Modules chosen at Level 5 and Level 6 will define the particular degree title awarded, of either BA (Hons) Criminology with Psychology or BA (Hons) Psychology with Criminology.
+Modules chosen at Level 5 and Level 6 will define the particular degree title awarded, of either BSc (Hons) Criminology with Psychology or BSc (Hons) Psychology with Criminology.

 The study of crime is a fascinating area to delve into.
 During your degree, you will begin to think like a criminologist, by unpicking the theories that seek to explain types and trends of crime and how society and the police choose to deal with them.